LarsBehrenberg/testing-copy/content/posts/claude-monet.md

       Napoleon III’s disastrous foreign policy came to a head in 1870 when he declared war on the Prussians.
 The French army was soon defeated and it became clear that Paris would be surrounded.
 Some — [Manet](/edouard-manet-biography#4 "Manet's defence of Paris in the Prussian war") and [Berthe Morisot](/berthe-morisot-biography) included—stayed.
 But Monet fled to London.

       This turned out to be a real stroke of luck.
-Monet met art dealer [Paul Durand-Ruel](/paul-durand-ruel-biography "Paul Durand-Ruel wikipedia entry")in London, who had an interest in a gallery on Bond Street.
+Monet met art dealer [Paul Durand-Ruel](/paul-durand-ruel-biography "Paul Durand-Ruel wikipedia entry") in London, who had an interest in a gallery on Bond Street.
 Durand-Ruel had previously been a dealer and advocate for the Barbizon School, but he was quick to see the potential of the impressionists.

       Monet also took the opportunity to study the works of the English painters [John Constable](https://www.greatestbritons.com/john-constable-biography.html) and [J.M.W.
 Turner](https://greatestbritons.com/william-turner-biography.html).